redboltz/async_mqtt/README.md

 You need to call recv() function when you want to receive MQTT packet.
 It is similar to Boost.Asio read() function.
 You can control packet receiving timing. async_mqtt doesn't use handler registering style APIs such as `set_publish_handler()`.
 If you need handler registering APIs, you can create them using recv(). recv() function is more flexible than handler registering APIs.
 In addition, it works well with [Completion Token](https://www.boost.org/doc/html/boost_asio/overview/model/completion_tokens.html).

+You cannot call recv() function continuously.
+You can call the next recv() function after the previous recv() function's CompletionToken is invoked or in the Completion handler.

 #### packet_variant
 recv()'s CompletionToken parameter is [packet_variant](/include/async_mqtt/packet/packet_variant.hpp).
 It is a variant type of all MQTT packets and error.